 If you continue to feel unwell and have not already sought medical advice, you should contact NHS 111 Wales online.
 If your home has no internet access, you should call 111.
 For a medical emergency dial 999.

-If living with others, then all household members who remain well may end household-isolation after 14 days.
-The 14-day period starts from the day illness began in the first person to become ill.
-Fourteen days is the incubation period for coronavirus (COVID-19); people who remain well after 14 days are unlikely to be infectious.
+If you live with others, then everyone else in the household who remains well should end their isolation after 14 days.
+The 14-day period starts from the day the first person in the household became ill.
+People in the household who remain well after 14 days are unlikely to be infectious.

 At the end of the 14-day period, anyone in the household who has not become unwell can return to their normal routine.

-If anyone becomes unwell after the 14 day period, the whole self-isolation process must begin again for the whole household not just the family member displaying symptoms See the explanatory diagram and the After ending self-isolation and/or household-isolation section.
+If anyone becomes unwell after the 14 day period, the whole self-isolation process must begin again for the whole household not just the family member displaying symptoms See the explanatory diagram and the After ending self-isolation and/or household-isolation section for further information.

-If any ill person in the household with coronavirus (COVID-19) symptoms has not had any signs of improvement and have not already sought medical advice, they should contact NHS 111 Wales.
+If any person in the household with coronavirus (COVID-19) symptoms has not had any signs of improvement and have not already sought medical advice, they should contact NHS 111 Wales.
 If your home has no internet access, you should call 111.
 For a medical emergency, they should dial 999.

 After ending self-isolation and/or household-isolation

 What to do if you have another episode of coronavirus (COVID-19) after the end of your first period of self- or household-isolation

 If you previously tested positive for coronavirus (COVID-19) and have another episode of symptoms, do you need to self-isolate again?

 If you are concerned about your new possible coronavirus (COVID-19) symptoms (a new, continuous cough or a high temperature or loss of or change to smell or taste), use the NHS 111 Wales coronavirus service or call 111.
 For a medical emergency dial 999.